Whitepapers

 Conclusion

-ClusterControl provides a unified software platform to deploy and run state of the art open source database infrastructures.
-It can be of great assistance to existing DBAs who wish to automate a number of mundane but time consuming tasks, and ‘scale’ themselves by providing higher value services to their organizations – e.g., spend more time on architecture and design, help developers write scalable database applications, optimize database code, work on capacity planning and other activities that make a bigger impact on their organization.
+Clustercontrol provides a unified software platform to deploy and run state of the art open-source database infrastructures.
+It can be of great assistance to existing DevOps teams who wish to automate a number of mundane, time consuming, yet essential tasks, and ‘scale’ themselves by providing higher value services to their organizations – e.g., spend more time on architecture and design, help developers write scalable database applications, optimize database code, work on capacity planning and other activities that make a bigger impact on their organization.

-ClusterControl can also assist operations teams who do not have a DBA on staff.
-Not many organizations require or are able to employ full-time DBAs.
-The databases are often managed by devops or system administrators.
-But database administration is a specialized role.
-The bar for the DBA role is high, as there’s enough going on to make anyone’s head spin – solution design, configuration, resilience, troubleshooting and maintenance updates, application clustering, database clustering, storage clustering, network bonding, server load balancing and traffic management, file replication and clustering, database replication, monitoring, split brain prevention, site to site failovers, data integrity, security,… the list goes on.
-So having a platform that can automate most of the operational management of the database environment can help operations teams bridge the knowledge gaps and deliver a stable and reliable environment to the business.
+Database administration is a specialized, fading role.
+The bar for the DBA role is high — solution design, configuration, resilience, troubleshooting and maintenance updates, application clustering, database clustering, storage clustering, network bonding, server load balancing and traffic management, file replication and clustering, database replication, monitoring, split brain prevention, site to site failovers, data integrity, security,… their ops list goes on.
+So having a platform that can orchestrate most of the operational management of the database environment can help operations teams bridge the knowledge gaps and deliver a stable and reliable environment to the business.

 Follow us on LinkedIn and Twitter for more great content in the coming weeks.
 Stay tuned!